Elastic Graphs: Minimizing Dirichlet energy: Harmonic maps

 \begin{lemma} For $[f] \co \Gamma_1 \to \Gamma_2$ a homotopy class of maps between marked graphs and $\ell \in \Len(\Gamma_2)$, $\Rlx_\ell[f]$ is a closed, non-compact, convex polytope defined by finitely many inequalities, each inequality depending linearly on~$\ell$. \end{lemma}

-\begin{proof} This follows from condition~(\ref{item:relaxed-simple}) of Lemma~\ref{lem:relaxed}, as there are only finitely many multi-curves crossing each edge at most twice, and Equation~\eqref{eq:relaxed} cuts out a closed half-space for each such multi-curve.
+\begin{proof} This follows from condition~(\ref{item:relaxed-simple}) of Lemma~\ref{lem:relaxed}, as there are only finitely many curves crossing each edge at most twice, and Equation~\eqref{eq:relaxed} cuts out a closed half-space for each such curve.
 Scaling a relaxed map by a factor $\lambda > 1$ gives another relaxed map, so $\Rlx[f]$ is not compact. \end{proof}

 If $r \in \Rlx[f]$ is a relaxed map where the domain is an elastic graph $(\Gamma,\alpha)$, we can define the Dirichlet energy of~$r$:

 In fact, Equation~\eqref{eq:dir-rel} makes sense for any $r \in \Len(\Gamma)$.